Marcus Rashford: 2021–2024: Fluctuating form and 30-goal season

-2023–2025: Contract extension and struggles

 On 18 July 2023, Rashford signed a new contract with United until 2028, worth a reported £325,000 per week (£16.9m per year).
 He received his second career red card in a 4–3 UEFA Champions League group stage loss to Copenhagen on 8 November that year.
 In January 2024, he missed an FA Cup game against Newport County after calling in sick; United said: "Marcus has taken responsibility for his actions.
 This has been dealt with as an internal disciplinary matter, which is now closed".
 Rashford, who had scored four goals in the first half of the season, had also been dropped by Ten Hag in November for hosting a birthday party after losing to Manchester City.
 Former United player Gary Neville said: "I know he's going through a dip in form at this moment in time but it's happened twice and it can sometimes become your personality if you're not careful".
 Rashford ended the season by winning the FA Cup for the second time, with a 2–1 victory over City in the final.

 Ten Hag was dismissed by United on 28 October, with Ruben Amorim appointed as his replacement; in Amorim's first game on 24 November, Rashford scored the opening goal within 90 seconds against Ipswich Town in a 1–1 draw.
 On 1 December, Rashford scored twice during United's 4–0 home win over Everton.
 On 12 December, Rashford played in United's Europa League game against Viktoria Plzen and was substituted around the 56th minute mark.
 On 15 December, Rashford was not included in United's squad to face Manchester City; Amorim commented both before and after the game, saying that Rashford had no disciplinary issues but he had simply chosen not to select him, and that he was evaluating the situation.
 Two days later, Rashford told the media he was "ready for a new challenge".
 For the rest of December and into January 2025, Rashford was omitted from most of United's match squads, missing over ten games and being an unused substitute in one game against Newcastle.
 Towards the end of the month, Amorim was asked about Rashford's absence, with Amorim replying that he did not want to select someone who "doesn't give the maximum every day".